 - Have successfully taken and exited developmental coursework at another community college within the last two years.
 Student must provide college transcripts.
 Unofficial transcripts are acceptable for placement only.
-Official transcripts from all colleges attended are required if student is seeking transfer credit. - 4) Provide an official transcript showing completion of college-level English composition and/or mathematics courses with a minimum grade of 'C' at another college. - 5) Provide an official transcript showing a degree earned from a regionally accredited United States college or university.
+Official transcripts from all colleges attended are required if student is seeking transfer credit. - 4) Provide an official transcript showing completion of college-level English composition and/or mathematics courses with a minimum grade of 'C' at another college.

+5) Provide an official transcript showing a degree earned from a regionally accredited United States college or university.
 Students whose degrees did not include college-level English composition or mathematics courses are required to take the CPT.
-Graduates of foreign universities should have their records evaluated by any member agency of the National Association of Credential Evaluation Services (NACES).
-For more information, visit www.naces.org. - 6) Provide qualifying SAT scores:
+Graduates of foreign universities should have their records evaluated by any member agency of the National Association of Credential Evaluation Services (NACES) before submitting to transferevaluations@hccc.edu.